 “We were both honoured and delighted that the Consul General could join us and meet the delegates.
 Our delegates felt very valued by understanding the extent that Ibu Spica appreciated the importance of preventing NCDs by focusing on children and adolescents.
 It was also apparent how much she appreciated the particular challenges facing young Indonesians with mental health issues” said Professor Susan Sawyer, AIC Health Cluster Lead.

 Throughout the program, delegates integrated their prior and new knowledge to develop an NCD prevention proposal.
 Delegates decided the priority was to build knowledge and develop the required partnerships to broaden understanding of NCD prevention in adolescents.
-Their proposal is for a two-day training course that they plan to deliver in Indonesia in April 2018, drawing on content from the Transform Leadership Program.
+Their proposal is for a two-day training course to be delivered in Indonesia in April 2018, drawing on content from the Transform Leadership Program.
 This plan was applauded as a strategic next step in advocating for the prevention of NCDs in Indonesia.

 “To support their ongoing efforts in Indonesia, we also plan to link delegates with local experts in mentoring relationships,” said Ms Krelle.